 Figure 9: Concept 4 – Delivering impact measured against the TBL/SDGs, and completing the learning-loop for smarter investments, adapted from ICAS/IIRC’s ‘The Sustainable Development Goals, integrated thinking and the integrated report’ (Adams, 2017).

-In practice, the TBL can be mapped against the five stages of the IVC as shown in .
+In practice, the TBL can be mapped against the five stages of the IVC as shown in Table 1.
 This table was developed as part of a parallel research initiative with the Institution of Civil Engineers and a water utilities company (Mansell, Philbin, Boyd, 2020b).
 The exercise represented in Table 1 was undertaken with a focus group of 15 academics/professionals from a variety of engineering sectors, hosted by the Knowledge Directorate at ICE.
 The simple representation of the analysis, shown in Table 1, was subsequently developed further as part of in-depth case study with the UK’s Environment Agency and the Thames Tideway mega-project.
 These results are currently being analysed.
 Therefore, the Focus Group’s work illustrated in Table 1 represents early indications, but helpfully provides increased confidence in the stability of the underpinning assumptions of the IVC model.
 The simple representation of linkages across the IVC, comparing Theory of Change to TBL thematic areas, indicate that there are clear ‘Theory of Change’ patterns that build through the iterative stages and this can be linked directly to project and organisational level understanding of sustainability reporting (Mansell, Philbin, Boyd, Nicholson, 2020a).